tud-amr/website/_paper_websites/topology-driven-mpc.md

     </div>
     <div class="col-6">
     <p align="justify">
-    <b>Deterministic:</b> Our simulation results demonstrate that <b>T-MPC</b> is significantly faster than other methods in crowded environments.
-We compared several methods (see the paper) in a corridor environment with a varying number of pedestrians following the social forces model.
-This figure shows the distribution of the task duration over 200 experiments for 4, 8 and 12 pedestrians.
+    <b>Deterministic:</b> Our results demonstrate that <b>T-MPC++</b> allows mobile robots to navigate significantly faster through crowded environments than other planners.
+We compared against several planners (see the paper) in a corridor environment with a varying number of pedestrians following the social forces model.
+The figure shows the distribution of the task duration over 200 experiments for 4, 8 and 12 pedestrians.
 The vertical dashed line denotes the task duration <i>without</i> obstacles.
 Performance of TEB-Planner and LMPCC degrade in more crowded environments.
 Our previous work Guidance-MPCC can cause high (undesired) speeds leading to faster task durations than without obstacles.
-The task duration of T-MPC++, however, remains concentrated closest to the case without pedestrians and does so without incurring more collisions than other methods.
+T-MPC++, slows down the least compared to the case without pedestrians without leading to collisions.
     </p>
   </div>
   <hr/>